WebEssentz/parrot/README.md

 ## Authors

-Parrot AI is maintained by Godwin, Charles, and the open-source community.
+Parrot AI is maintained by:

+- Godwin (Lead Developer)
+- Charles (UI/UX & Training)
+- The open-source community

 Contributions are welcome!
 Feel free to open issues or submit pull requests to enhance functionality or fix bugs.